hypervel/hypervel.org/docs/docs/introduction.md

 ```
 :::

-> Laravel Octane's QPS number is close to 8, but because it differs so significantly from Laravel Hyperf's numbers, it appears this way when generated in the chart.
+> Laravel Octane's QPS number is close to 8, but because it differs so significantly from Hypervel's numbers, it appears this way when generated in the chart.

 ::: note
-The QPS results for Laravel Hyperf have little difference between 1 worker and 8 workers configurations.
+The QPS results for Hypervel have little difference between 1 worker and 8 workers configurations.
 Both configurations achieve approximately 10000 QPS.
 That means there's limitation in the benchmarking environment.
-In real cases Laravel Hyperf should have much better performance.
+In real cases Hypervel should have much better performance.
 :::